diskoverdata/diskover-community/README.md

 | `hardlinks`          | Hardlink count                              | `1`                                         |
 | `inode`              | Inode number                                | `652490`                                    |
 | `filehash`           | MD5 hash of file                            | `3a6949b4b74846a482016d0779560327`          |

+**Note: All date fields are stored as UTC time in Elasticsearch.
+Kibana displays dates using your local timezone.**

 #### Filehash